dheshalj/arizona/index.md

   // `statusText` is the HTTP status message from the server response
   statusText: 'OK',

-  // `headers` the HTTP headers that the server responded with
+  // `headers` the headers that the server responded with
-  // All header names are lower cased and can be accessed using the bracket notation.
+  // All header names are lower cased
-  // Example: `response.headers['content-type']`
   headers: {},

-  // `config` is the config that was provided to `axios` for the request
+  // `config` is the config that was provided to `arizona` for the request
   config: {},

   // `request` is the request that generated this response